 4. MYTH: FUE will give you more grafts than FUT & FUT grafts will fall after some time.

-In short FUT can help to procure large grafts while maintaining the donor density at the same time.
-It become more crucial in cases of high grade advanced baldness and in patients with progressive baldness with high probability of second transplant in near future.
+In short, FUT can help to procure large grafts while maintaining the donor density at the same time.
+It becomes more crucial in cases of high-grade advanced baldness and in patients with progressive baldness with a high probability of a second transplant in the near future.